 While those of us with average incomes might take the canoe out on the weekends, rich people leave port in luxury yachts.
 And while some of us spend time snuggling our Labrador retrievers, others collect more exotic pets like lions and tigers — oh, my!

 Yes, the wealthy tend to lead different lives from the rest of us.
-From scaling Mt.
-Everest to hunting game in Africa, here are some of the many exciting activities the rich enjoy.

 You don’t need to take a cruise with people you don’t know if you can afford to sail in a yacht.
 And because most of the larger boats come equipped with a captain and crew, you need not know how to sail to hit the open water.